-Uganda is another way of living (I): Landing in Africa
+Uganda (I): Landing in Africa

 Today it’s been a year since I took that plane.
 Destination: Uganda, Africa.
 The memories I keep from that trip are still many and very fresh, but before I risk forgetting any of the details, I decided I would write about everything I experienced there.

 It was a long journey.
 Almost 12 hours waiting at the airport in Amsterdam and 8 more till we landed in Rwanda, where a kids choir made our stopover more pleasant by singing some African songs before taking off to Entebbe, the final destination.
 I remember that one of the kids, who was sat next to me, was telling me about their tour in Europe where they did some gigs.
 Before leaving the plane, he wished me safe travels and hugged me.
 I didn’t expect that, but this gave me a hint of how caring and loving Ugandans are.

 Do you know the typical banners people hold when they wait for other people to arrive at the airport?
 So yeah, my name was to be on one of these banners.
 And nope, it was not there.
 Norman Gates, Park Jae-sang, Silvio Berlusconi,… All possible names where there but no Jordi Vilagut.
 Instead, about two hundred taxi drivers climbing on each others shoulders and trying to offer me their services.
 At that point I considered the high death-ratio involved in all possible resolutions to that situation.
 I’d say it was just 5 minutes till Nathan waved his banner among the crowd, Jordi Vilagut, indeed, it was me, but those were the 5 longest minutes of my life.

 I had been joking with my friends about what would happen if I arrive to Africa and no one’s waiting for me.
 It is exactly how it happened.